-If you are a business manager or a team lead, you will be tasked with managing not just the business aspect of your company.
-Still, you will also have to keep your team motivated and enthusiastic about their work.
+If you are a business manager or a team lead, you will be responsible to motivate and engage remote software teams too.
+Still, you will also have to engage remote employees about their work.
 It becomes all the more challenging if individual members of your team work remotely.
 As you will not meet them physically regularly, you might find it challenging to keep them engaged.
 Business managers often mention that this becomes all the more important when an entire software team works remotely.
 Here you will need to keep an ongoing communication between the team members so that there are no bottlenecks and the projects are completed on schedule.
-Communication is critical when it comes to maintaining a software team working remotely motivated and engaged.

-Moreover, communication should be from both sides, which from the side of managers and team leads and the team members.
+Remote Team Motivation is critical when it comes to maintaining a software team working remotely.
+Moreover, communication should be from both sides, from the side of managers and team leads and the team members.
 When there are no glitches in communication and constant communication between the team members working remotely, you will find that the work itself gets completed smoothly and on time.
-Some of the simplest methods that you can implement to keep your remote software team engaged and motivated are as follows:
+Some of the simplest methods that you can implement for Remote Team Motivation are as follows:

 You must provide your team members with feedback regarding their performance.
 However, while giving feedback, you should ensure that the criticism you provide is constructive.
 As your team members work remotely, they do not have a keen understanding of your personality, which develops quickly if you regularly interact with your colleagues and team members.
 Hence, you must provide the feedback in a professional yet approachable manner so that your team feels motivated to work.
 Sometimes team leads mention that while working remotely, giving updates and providing feedback become irregular.
 This makes the remote team feel all the more detached from the team working on-site or from the office.
 Therefore, it is important to give regular feedback and updates about the progress of the project and the individual team member's performance.
 This helps the remote team develop a sense of association with the office and improves their performance and efficiency.